Turtlebox vs EcoXgear Defender

 Unfortunately, there is no prompt from the ecoXgear Defender to let you know which EQ mode you’re on, so you have to judge by ear.
 A voice prompt letting you know which mode is active would have been a great addition.
 Still, the Defender holds the advantage in this area.

 Overall, these speakers have a similar sound with a strong bass and slightly elevated upper midrange, but the Turtlebox has slightly more clarity in the vocal range, while the Defender has a deeper bass.
-One cannot ignore the benefit that the Defender has offering several presets that allow you to adapt the speaker to different scenarios.
+One cannot ignore the benefit that the Defender offers, with several presets that allow you to adapt the speaker to different scenarios.

 Soundstage & Dynamics